 These types of credit cards are not meant to carry a lot of balance, which can trigger the interest rate, and you may end up paying more than you expect.

 Many people often get rewards credit cards and store credit cards since they offset the high APR with the perks and features.
-If you’re able to pay off your balance in full, a credit card with a high APR that has a lot of perks should be your go-to kind of credit card.
+If you can pay off your balance in full, a credit card with a high APR but abundant perks should be your preferred option.

 How to Qualify for a Good Credit Card APR